 Course and Credit Requirements

 - Academic courses: At least 3 credit hours in a letter-graded academic course in addition to the required three-credit hour course, ENG 5801, Introduction to the History of Text Technologies.
-The list of Certificate-eligible courses will be available during the registration window prior for each term.
+The list of Certificate-eligible courses will be available during the registration window prior to each term.

 - Practicum courses: At least 3 credit hours in an editing and publishing practicum or editing internship.
 ENC 5945, Editing Internship, is typically offered each term, the internship course will not be offered in the Fall of 2020; current Certificate students should plan to complete this requirement in a different semester.
-More information about the course is available on the Editing Internship page, and students should contact Dr. Hand for assistance.
-Internships are graded S/U. Note: Internship courses are not eligible for tuition waivers according to the state’s criteria.
+More information about the course is available on the Editing Internship page.
+Internships are graded S/U; they are not, however, eligible for tuition waivers according to the state’s criteria.

-- Additional course work: the remaining 6 credit hours may comprise course work in either category.
-Students may, for example, take up to 6 credit hours of ENC 5945, and then take two academic courses for their remaining credits.
-Or, students may take three academic courses (9 credit hours) and do an internship for the remaining three credit hours.
+- Additional course work: The remaining credit hours may comprise course work in either category.
+Students may, for example, take up to 6 credit hours of ENC 5945 in addition to the 6 credit hours of academic course work, or students may take 3 academic courses (9 credit hours) and do an internship for the remaining 3 credit hours.

 ENC 5XXX.
 Course title.
 Fall 20YY.
 Professor ZZZ.
 3 semester hours.
 Grade: A (B, C; S . . .).

-Please also provide your surface-mail address in order to receive the physical document.
-The University Registrar will post your completion on your permanent electronic file.
+A surface mailing address is required for receipt of the physical copy of the Certificate.
+The University Registrar will post completion notification on students’ permanent electronic file.